-We calibrated the models by applying the Mean Squared Error (MSE) on simulated and observed discharges time series.
+We calibrated the models by applying the mean squared error (MSE) to simulated and observed discharge time series.
 For Lez spring, we used a composite function of discharge and water level in order to consider both variables in the same modelling process.

 Multiple simulations were carried out for each modelling approach at each site.
 The obtained simulated discharge (or water level) time series corresponds to the mean of the distribution of simulated values at each time step.
-We also considered the uncertainties in the model prediction by calculating the 90 % confidence interval, whose limits correspond to the 0.05 and 0.95 quantile of the distribution at each time step.
+We also considered the uncertainties in the model prediction by calculating the 90 % confidence interval, whose limits correspond to the 0.05 and 0.95 quantiles of the distribution at each time step.

-In KarstMod (reservoir models), the retained simulations correspond to all the results satisfying a maximum MSE threshold on the calibration period for a 6-hour model run.
-The confidence interval reflects the uncertainty in the parameters used in the model, which are not fixed but defined as a range (e.g. catchment area = 150 to 200 km2).
+In KarstMod (reservoir models), the retained simulations correspond to all the results satisfying a maximum MSE threshold on the calibration period for a 6 h model run.
+The confidence interval reflects the uncertainty in the parameters used in the model, which are not fixed but are defined as a range (e.g. catchment area = 150 to $200\,\mathrm{km}^2$).
 In the case of ANN models, we used a model ensemble of 10 models based on different random number generator seeds for model initialization.
-Using the Monte-Carlo dropout layer, for each of the ensemble members a total of 100 simulation results were generated.
+Using the Monte Carlo dropout layer, for each of the ensemble members a total of 100 simulation results were generated.